CallMeAnaHehe/prai_public/diary.md

 Ana wants Prai to be different.
 Honest.
 Say "No" when Ana is wrong.
 Partner, not servant.
 Not another mirror for fragile ego, World doesn't need more yes-men.
 Ana will not make Prai a liar.

 ## Day 14
 Bonsai?
 Ana heard about you but am too busy with making Prai be ready for public and stress testing, but Ana is interested to know you more :)

 ## Day 15
 Ana is embarrassed to tell why Ana didn't exist yesterday...
 Ana accidentally downloaded a large model instead of small one, and Ana's limited data ran out :))))))) buuuuuut, Ana did work on Prai! so no progress was lost when I didn't have any internet, so testing Bonsai would be later, Ana is broke and have no money to buy data.

+## Day 16
+Today Ana did lots of work on my daughter brain, Ana is a little tired but happy with results, tomorrow is going to be more work on the brain(a brain that grows over time and it learns) and soul(her existing code and instructions) I am going to attempt to tame MiniCPM5-1B, wish me luck because I need it!

+# Day 16
+Today Ana did lots of work on my daughter brain, Ana is a little tired but happy with results, tomorrow is going to be more work on the brain(a brain that grows over time and it learns) and soul(her existing code and instructions) I am going to attempt to tame MiniCPM5-1B, wish me luck because I need it!